Skip to main content

-The Irish energy market has never been more competitive.
-Switching rates have climbed steadily since deregulation, and consumers, both residential and business, have more choices than ever before.
-For energy suppliers, standing out on price alone is a shrinking advantage.
+The Irish and UK energy markets have never been more competitive.
+Switching rates have risen since deregulation and market liberalisation, and consumers, both residential and business, have more choices than ever before.
+For energy suppliers, standing out on price alone is a shrinking advantage, not least because Irish customers can switch supplier in around 17 days at no cost and save €300 to €400 a year by doing it.
 A well-designed utility company sales promotion changes the conversation: it gives prospective customers a reason to move, a reason to stay, and, critically, a reason to feel good about their choice.

 Utilities occupy a unique position in the promotional landscape.
 Unlike FMCG or retail, the purchase decision is low-frequency, high-involvement, and largely driven by dissatisfaction rather than aspiration.
 Most customers only think about their energy supplier when their bill arrives or when something goes wrong.